prateekbhatt/userjoy/apps/api/README.md

 ###### Definitions

-Show the list of defined features, actions and sent events for an app
+Show the list of defined modules, actions and sent events for an app

 ###### Query engine